pangolin-do-golang/tech-challenger/README.md

 * DB_NAME
 * DB_PORT

-We recommend using for development with the following values:
+We recommend using for development the following values:

 ```
 DB_USERNAME=user